Beverley’s Historic Shipyard, East Yorkshire

 It is positioned in Beverley on Grovehill Road next to the bridge across the River Hull on land kindly given by John Marin, the last shipbuilder in Beverley.

-- Here is a link to view the Information Board – click on link – Ragged edge
+- Here is a link to view the Information Board in more detail – click on link – Ragged edge

-The two photos below show the Memorial archway designed by Peter Naylor and constructed by W. Campbell & Son Ltd, Hull.
+The two photos below show the Memorial archway in the workshop designed by Peter Naylor and constructed by W. Campbell & Son Ltd, Hull.